Kitchens

 Products and Sources Utilized in this Project:

-2. Walmart: Glass jars by Anchor (three sizes – small, medium and large)
+2. Walmart: Glass jars (small and large)